Associate Professor of Organization and Strategy (with tenure)

 Guest Professor of Organizational Behavior

 My work revolves around the psychological and economic motivation for both productive and value-destroying behavior.
-The same economic and psychological mechanisms that impact employee productivity also influence ethics and corruption.
+The same economic and psychological mechanisms that impact employee productivity also influence ethics and misconduct.
 The Ethics-Productivity Dilemma is how to design organizational policies that increase productivity without accelerating the unethical behavior that often accompanies it.

 I am fundamentally interested in why employees act in ways we know to be destructive to the organizations and individuals around us, and what environmental, social, and financial factors bring us back into the fold of productive behavior.
 These issues are among the micro-foundations of organizational strategy, and encompass the emotions and biases of psychology and the incentives and intended rationality of economics.
 We are economic, yet also social and emotional creatures who struggle through our own biases.